laelsirus/GA-B360M-D3H-CLOVER/README.md

 ***Works in headless mode***
 - The output port of all internal graphics is the dummy port
+- This build is suitable for systems that use the 'Intel UHD Graphics 630' internal graphics and AMD external graphics
-- If the internal graphics is not uhd 630 or if there are no external graphics, additional graphics patches might be required
+- If the internal graphics is not 'Intel UHD Graphics 630' or if there are no AMD external graphics, additional graphics patches might be required

 ***Remove these boot flags after installation***
 - -v